Eyobs-droid/Amharic-TTS/README.md

 # Amharic-TTS using Streamlit and edge-tts
-The First Amharic TTS that is fully functional, interactive and appealing.
+The First Amharic TTS that is fully functional, interactive.